The best things for kids to do on the Central Coast

 Embrace the carefree vibes of a beach day that’s tailored to young families.
 There are a number of options for those travelling with kids in tow, each offering varying degrees of facilities, cafés, playgrounds and patrolled beaches.

-Avoca Beach is one of the most popular.
-Lifeguards operate between the flags, granting peace of mind for those with little ones.
+• Avoca Beach is one of the most popular.
+Lifeguards operate between the flags, granting peace of mind to those with little ones.
 There are surf lesson opportunities, as well as rock pools, toilets and a fully fenced playground.
-A collection of cafés and restaurants are within walking distance from the beach for when hunger strikes.
+A collection of cafés and restaurants are within walking distance from the beach when hunger strikes.

 Terrigal Beach is another failsafe with a heavy lifeguard presence and rock pools for exploring.